MicrosoftDocs/azure-devops-docs/docs/boards/queries/using-queries.md

 <a id="tree-query" />

-## Use a tree of work items to view hierarchies
+## Use a work item tree to view hierarchies

 Use the :::image type="icon" source="media/11.png" border="false"::: **Tree of Work Items** query to view a multi-tiered, nested list of work items.
 For example, you can view all backlog items and their linked tasks.
 Expand (Expand node (![Expand node, web portal](media/13.png)) or collapse (![Collapse node, web portal](media/14.png)) nodes to focus on different parts of the tree.